x4dr/Fen/endworld/descriptions/socialskills.md

 ## Trade

-The skill of negotiation in transactions—buying, selling, bartering, or striking deals with material value.
+The skill of negotiation in transactions-buying, selling, bartering, or striking deals with material value.
 See [Trade](endworld/trade).

 ## Diplomacy